 Note: This requirement retains the existing PtMP functionality for use when direct peer-to-peer communication is unsuccessful for a designated packet.

-If a direct peer-to-peer communication attempt does not yield a required acknowledgement, the sender is permitted to select an alternative communication path through a base station or relay station.
+The sender is permitted to select an alternative communication path through a base station or relay station.
 For that purpose, the IEEE802.16t air interface protocol shall use a designator in the MAC PDU to allow the sender to select such an alternative communication path through a base station or relay station.

+If a direct peer-to-peer communication attempt does not yield a required acknowledgement, t